 Separatists and Terrorists

-China didn’t try to explain the terrorist problem to the world.
+China has struggled with terrorism since 1990 when Uyghur Mujahideens returned from Afghanistan.
+However, China failed in explaining the terrorist problem to the rest of the world.
 So, of course, western media took control of the narrative.
-Now CGTN has released a few documentaries, which is a good start:
+Now CGTN has released a few documentaries (like this one), which is a good start.
+Here’s a 1-min excerpt:

 History of Western Subversion